-- Acupuncture: if you’re interested in giving acupuncture a go, you need to know that one treatment won’t cut it.
-But research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months can reduce the amount of headaches you get.
+- Acupuncture: Research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months, can reduce the amount of headaches you get.
 It may even be more effective than meds!

 Natural ways to TREAT a headache:

 - Peppermint oil: If you don’t mind smelling like peppermint, this is an easy, inexpensive, and effective treatment to reduce pain during a tension-type headache.
 When applied to the forehead and temples at the onset of a headache, and repeated 15 and 30 minutes later, it can significantly reduce the intensity of a headache.

-- Magnesium: Magnesium is a wonderful nutrient.
-It is used for both prevention and treatment of headaches.
-It has been useful in the acute treatment of migraines, tension type headaches and cluster headaches, reducing the intensity and duration of an attack.
+- Magnesium: Magnesium is a wonderful nutrient that isn’t getting enough credit.
+It has been useful in the acute treatment of migraines, tension-type headaches, and cluster headaches, reducing the intensity and duration of an attack.

 - Ginger: Taking ginger capsules at the onset of a headache can be quite effective.
 In one study, ginger capsules had a similar effect to sumatriptan, one of the prescription medications used during a migraine attack.
 But!
 Ginger also posed a better side-effect profile and was safer to take.

-- Acupuncture: Acupuncture, which is popular in Asian countries, can also be used during a headache to reduce the pain.
+- Acupuncture: Acupuncture, which is popular in Asian countries, can also be used to treat severe headaches.
 Studies have even shown that it reduces the need for pain killers.

 - Meditation: Learning how to be mindful and to relax during a headache can help to reduce pain scores.
 Whether you prefer stretching, yoga, meditation, progressive muscle relaxation or journalling, learning how to stay calm during a headache can have profound benefits.